How to Avoid Starting Sentences with I

 Much better, right?

-So, to wrap up: if you find that too many of your sentences are starting with ‘I’ while you’re writing your novel, there are ways you can edit your sentences to avoid this – but if it seems like a deep-rooted issue, try to dive deeper into your character’s viewpoint and see how that changes things.
+If you find that too many sentences are starting with ‘I’ while you’re editing a novel, there are ways you can rework the sentences to avoid this – but if it seems like a deep-rooted issue, try to dive deeper into a character’s viewpoint (or encourage the author to in their revisions) and see how that changes things.

-Sophie Playleis a professional fiction editor.
-She specialises in developmental editing, critiquing and copy-editing, and loves working with authors and publishers who are passionate about high-quality storytelling.
-Speculative fiction, fantasy, science fiction and literary fiction are her genres of choice.
+Sophie Playlewas a professional editor for 15 years who specialised in developmental editing and copy-editing fiction.
+She has been teaching editorial skills online for over a decade.
 She's an Advanced Professional Member of the Chartered Institute of Editing and Proofreading and has a Creative Writing MA from Royal Holloway, University of London.
 Find out more: liminalpages.com